 "Yeah, right," I thought.
 I said I wasn't sad.
 And, I was starting to feel like a cold-hearted snake (cue Paula Abdul).

 Tuesday night into Wednesday, I was working on a project that I severely under-estimated the time it would take.
-As I worked into the wee hours of the morning, for a break, I looked into the cabinet near the table I was working and found a photo album
+As I worked into the wee hours of the morning, for a break, I looked into the cabinet near the table I was working and found a photo album (some break).

 I found this, and I suddenly remembered the good things (Lori is so wise).

 Thanks for throwing such a fun wedding, Jay and Linda!
-This
+This photo from a disposable camera a guest used at the wedding has always been my favorite photo of us. |

 And, now I’m sad.